rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 As soon as he had finished speaking, he threw away the jawbone out of his hand.
 And that place was called Ramath-lehi. ^1517

-And he was very thirsty, and he called upon the Lord and said, You have granted this great salvation by the hand of your servant, and shall I now die of thirst and fall into the hands of the uncircumcised? ^1518
+And he was very thirsty, and he called upon the LORD and said, You have granted this great salvation by the hand of your servant, and shall I now die of thirst and fall into the hands of the uncircumcised? ^1518

 And God split open the hollow place that is at Lehi, and water came out from it.
 And when he drank, his spirit returned, and he revived.
 Therefore the name of it was called En-hakkore; it is at Lehi to this day. ^1519

 And he judged Israel in the days of the Philistines twenty years. ^1520

 Samson went to Gaza, and there he saw a prostitute, and he went in to her. ^1601